Important Notes, please read;

 - Schizachyrium scoparium, Little bluestem grass

-- Clump forming grass species that tolerates poor, well drained, dry soils; grass stems come in a variety of colors from
+- Clump forming grass species adapted to poor, well drained, dry soils in full sun to a bit of shade.
+Grass stems can range in a variety of colors from

 - Solidago caesia, Blue stem goldenrod